wyfo/apischema/docs/conversions.md

 ## FAQ

-#### What's the difference between `conversions` and `default_conversions` parameters?
+#### What's the difference between `conversion` and `default_conversion` parameters?

-Dynamic conversions (`conversions` parameter) exists to ensure consistency and reuse of subschemas referenced (with a `$ref`) in the JSON/*OpenAPI* schema.
+Dynamic conversions (`conversion` parameter) exists to ensure consistency and reuse of subschemas referenced (with a `$ref`) in the JSON/*OpenAPI* schema.

-In fact, different global conversions (`default_conversions` parameter) could lead to have a field with different schemas depending on global conversions, so class would not be able to be referenced consistently.
+In fact, different global conversions (`default_conversion` parameter) could lead to have a field with different schemas depending on global conversions, so class would not be able to be referenced consistently.
 Because dynamic conversions are local, they cannot mess with an objet field schema.

 Schema generation use the same default conversions for all definitions (which can have associated dynamic conversion).

-`default_conversions` parameter allows having different (de)serialization contexts, for example to map date to string between frontend and backend, and to timestamp between backend services.
+`default_conversion` parameter allows having different (de)serialization contexts, for example to map date to string between frontend and backend, and to timestamp between backend services.